 Salkantay is known as the most impressive peak in the Peruvian Andes.
 Salkantay Trek to Machu Picchu is the best alternative for the Inca Trail.
 If you do not want to be on a busy path, but want to have an excellent hike with brilliant natural surroundings, then a super option is the Salkantay trek 5 days/4 nights.
 En route you will see the "Apu" Salcantay (Apu means spirit), the tallest peak near Machu Picchu, this frost-topped mammoth is still at the core of the beliefs of the Incas' heirs, the Quechua people of the high Andes.
-After an excellent hike we will arrive at the legendary Inca citadel of Machu Picchu.
+After an excellent hike, we will arrive at the legendary Inca citadel of Machu Picchu.

 Salkantay (6271m) is a glacial summit situated less than fifty miles northwest of Cusco city in the southern region of Peru by the Cordillera Vilcanota.
 Salkantay is a striking snow-topped peak, honored for thousands of years by the native Indians.
-The name Salkantay is a quechua word, meaning "Savage Mountain".
+The name Salkantay is a Quechua word, meaning "Savage Mountain".
 It is the 38th tallest peak in the Andes and the twelfth tallest in Peru.
-However, as a sphere high point in deeply carved landscape, it is the second most geographically easily seen crest in the country, after Huascaran.
+However, as a sphere high point in the deeply carved landscape, it is the second most geographically easily seen crest in the country, after Huascaran.

 Day 01: Cusco- Mollepata - Soyraypampa